-- c) The minimum CGPA required to maintain up to the 3^{rd} semester at the time of registration and onward up to completing the core degree program is ≥ 5.0 . - d) A CGPA of \geq 5.0 has to be maintained in the subsequent semesters without any backlog in order to keep the Minor registration active.
-If failed to maintain the CGPA \geq 5.0 then, the registration will be automatically cancelled. - e) Prior approval of Faculty Mentor, Head of the Department, Dean (Academic Affairs) and Principal of the Institute for the enrolment into the Minor Program is mandatory.
+- a) Registration to "Minor" qualification shall start from 4th Semester onwards. - b) At the time of registration to B.E./ B.Tech., Degree with a Minor Program student should not have any active backlogs till the 3rd semester. - c) The minimum CGPA required to maintain up to the 3^{rd} semester at the time of registration and onward up to completing the core degree program is ≥ 5.0 . - d) A CGPA of ≥ 5.0 has to be maintained in the subsequent semesters without any backlog in order to keep the Minor registration active.
+If failed to maintain the CGPA ≥ 5.0 then, the registration will be automatically cancelled. - e) Prior approval of Faculty Mentor, Head of the Department, Dean (Academic Affairs) and Principal of the Institute for the enrolment into the Minor Program is mandatory.